-I will be the first to admit- I am not an expert on the nuances of brandy.
-I spend most of my drinking-time, drinking whiskey.
-Though, I’ve tried quite a few commercial examples of brandy including Calvados.
-If you are a brandy connoisseur then you already know that Calvados is an apple brandy from the French region of Lower Normandy.
+If you are a brandy connoisseur then you already know that Calvados, for example, is an apple brandy from the French region of Lower Normandy.
 Calvados is distilled from apple cider which is made from over 200 varieties of locally grown apples.
 The fruit is harvested and pressed into a cider which is then fermented into a dry cider.
-Once it is fermented it is distilled and aged for 2 years in oak casks, it can be sold as calvados.
+Once it is fermented it is distilled and aged for 2 years in oak casks, it can be sold as Calvados.
 The longer it is aged, the smoother the drink becomes.

-If you have not tried brandy I suggest you start with one of these great cocktails: Brandy Sour, the Brandy Alexander, the Sidecar, the Brandy Daisy, or the Brandy Old Fashioned.
+If you have not tried brandy we suggest you start with one of these great cocktails: Brandy Sour, the Brandy Alexander, the Sidecar, the Brandy Daisy, or the Brandy Old Fashioned.

 Apple Brandy Recipe

-In order to make apple brandy you will need apples.
-16 pounds of apples will yield about 1 gallon of cider.
-If you are planning on doing a 5 gallon batch of cider will need roughly 80 pounds of apples.
+Let's assume a 5 gallon batch of cider, which will yield about a gallon of finished brandy.
+For this, you'll need roughly 80 pounds of apples.
 If you choose to use apples you will need to grind and press the apples.
 If you do not have access to a press a heavy duty juicer will work, but it is not efficient and takes a long time.
 If you are like me (lazy) head down to the local farm and buy 5 gallons of fresh pressed cider.